Traffic Circulation Plan

 Depart Once the car door is closed, please leave promptly.
 Thank you for remembering to drive slowly and carefully when exiting the school parking lot.
 Please, no use of cell phones.

 To familiarize the students with the departure system, their classroom teacher will discuss and review the procedure.
 Thank you for getting your child to school on time and for driving safely.
-For non-global, our instructional day begins at 8:30 AM and ends at 2:38 PM for all grades, K-3.
-For global, the instructional day begins at 8:55 AM and ends at 3:03 PM for all grades, K-6.
+Our instructional day begins at 8:30 AM and ends at 2:38 PM for all grades, K-3.

 Before the first day of school, please be sure your child knows where you intend to meet.
 Thank you for your continued cooperation.